csumutaskin/fortify-eclipse-plugin/README.md

 # How to install this plugin:

+First make sure that your IDE runtime environment is at least Java 17.
-Copy the .jar file in target folder (I excluded target folder and .jar files from .gitignore for a quick installation of the plugin) into Eclipse IDE installation path -> dropins folder and start Eclipse.
+Then copy the .jar file in target folder (I excluded target folder and .jar files from .gitignore for a quick installation of the plugin) into Eclipse IDE installation path -> dropins folder and start Eclipse.
 Fortify custom views and menu items will be visible afterwards.

 # How to use this plugin: